OliverLawrie/Selenium_Scraper/README.md

 # Selenium_Scraper
-Scraping a website for text/statistics using Selenium
+Scraping a website for text/statistics using Selenium!

+***NOTE: NEEDS DEBUGGING - ONLY EXPORTS ONE LINE OF INFORMATION TO CSV FILE***